airpair/choose-meteor-for-your-next-software-project/post.md

 The community has published a number of great getting started guides.
 Here's [a recent guide from Josh Owens](http://joshowens.me/getting-started-with-meteor-js/), which should be your next read.

+And if you want to see a Meteor app in action, check out my latest product [USERcycle](https://usercycle.com), which provides user analytics that connects to your database.